 - a) closely read and frequently refer to this Clinical Education Guide and all appendices. - b) complete several training modules to prepare them for experiences in the clinical environment.
 Some of these modules are government requirements under the Ontario's Occupational Health and Safety Act (OHSA) and others are clinical site requirements.
-Prior to the first placement (Unit 3), Year 1 students must complete all the following e-learning modules.
-Students will find the links on the SLP 1500Y Internship Quercus course and will upload proof of completion to Synergy.
-Students may be asked to repeat a module or complete a similar module in Year 2, if a site requires it.
+Prior to the first placement (Unit 3), Year 1 students complete a number of required e-learning modules.
+Students will find the links and proof of completion upload areas on the SLP 1500Y - Internship Quercus site Students may be asked to repeat a module or complete a similar module in Year 2, if a site requires it.